-These reporting guidelines should be read and used in conjunction with the Rotary International District 7010 Policy for the Prevention of Abuse and Harassment (the "Policy").
-In particular, please refer to the Policy for definition of terms used in these Guidelines.
+These reporting guidelines should be read and used in conjunction with the Rotary I District 7070 Policy for the Prevention of Abuse and Harassment (the "Policy"), to which these guidelines are attached.
+In particular, the definitions contained in Article One of the Policy apply to these Guidelines.

-The Guidelines were initially developed in connection with the Youth Exchange Program, but have been adapted to be of assistance with respect to all those defined as "protected persons" in the Policy.
+The Guidelines were initially developed in connection with the Youth Exchange Program, but have been adapted to be of assistance with respect to all those defined as "Protected Persons" in the Policy.